 Snow Removal: Plaintiff Litigation

-- Design and construction: Poor drainage, obstructed sidewalks, inadequate visibility, and snow and ice accumulation, most often involve poor planning and design, even when inadequate removal is a factor of causation.
+- Design and construction: Poor drainage, obstructed sidewalks, inadequate visibility, and ice accumulation, most often involve poor planning and design, even when inadequate removal is a factor of causation.
 Because we work to incorporate snow and ice removal into the design of projects ranging from airports to shopping malls and apartment complexes, our knowledge and experience is invaluable when it comes to flagging or defending against design and construction issues involved in creating a hazardous situation.
 For us, since we are not engineers or architects, we have to deal with what the existing design is.
 So in the litigation aspect we don’t comment on the fact that there is a poor design but what has to be done to accommodate for the conditions created because of the poor design.

 - Legal compliance: Legal obligations can involve federal, state or local authorities, and may depend on what type of property (commercial, industrial, institutional, private) is involved.
 In many cases, conflicting or unclear obligations may be present, which may or may not have been addressed by previous court decisions.
 Allin / Rose Consulting, Inc., is among the most knowledgeable resources available to you.